 It would be more accurate to say that behavioral data can give us an idea of what benefits our customers value about or seek from products, but the data that might lead us there can be collected in several of these types of behavioral segments.

-Build Behavioral Segmentation into Your Marketing Strategy Now
+Build Behavioral Data into Your Marketing Strategy

-Behavioral segmentation isn’t just a nice-to-have in today’s eCommerce landscape.
+Using behavioral data and predictive analytics isn’t just a nice-to-have in today’s eCommerce landscape.

 If you want to ensure long-term, sustainable revenue growth from your eCommerce or direct-to-consumer channels, it’s a necessity.

 But manual behavioral segmentation is clunky and tough to manage.
 Your team doesn’t have time to build, track, and update robust behavioral segments.